KingerDev/jobfinder/README.md

 # JobFinder - Your Career Hub

 ## Overview
-JobSearch is a powerful web application that simplifies the job search process, connecting job seekers with companies offering opportunities.
+JobFinder is a powerful web application that simplifies the job search process, connecting job seekers with companies offering opportunities.
 Built with Laravel, Blade, and Tailwind CSS, it offers a seamless and intuitive experience for both job seekers and employers.

 ## Key Features
 - **User Registration and Authentication**: Job seekers and employers can create accounts and access personalized features.